executors/executors/explanatory.md

       shared_factory
     );

-As with the adaptation of `then_execute` described earlier this group has only one agent and no sharing actually occurs.
-The cost of this unnecessary sharing may be significant and can be avoided if an executor specializes `then_execute`.
+As with our example implementation of `then_execute` described earlier, this group has only one agent and no sharing actually occurs.
+The cost of this unnecessary sharing may be significant and can be avoided by an executor providing `execute`.

 # Future Work